Enterprise-Group-Ltd/aws-autoscaling-suspend-resume/README.md

 4. Install the [bash](https://www.gnu.org/software/bash/) shell (bash is included in most distributions and is pre-installed on AWS EC2 Linux instances)
 5. Install [jq](https://github.com/stedolan/jq)
 6. Download this utility script or create a local copy and run it on the local or EC2 linux instance
-  * Example: `$ aws-asg-suspend-resume.sh -a s -n all -p myAWSCLIprofile "`
+  * Example: `$ aws-asg-suspend-resume.sh -a s -n all -p myAWSCLIprofile`

 ## Prerequisites